 The creditor can also go to the Federal Court to make you bankrupt, although this is unlikely unless you own assets such as a house or you have a high income.

 All of these actions can have a huge impact on you and your family, particularly if you have assets.
-Get legal or financial counselling advice to understand you options.
+Get legal or financial counselling advice to understand your options.

 Investigation Notice

-The creditor may serve you with an Investigation Notice [Form 140] requiring you to answer a questionnaire and provide information about your means to pay the debt within 28 days [Enforcement of Judgments Act 1991 (SA) s 3A and Uniform Civil Rules r 203.3A].
+The creditor may serve you with an Investigation Notice (Form 140) requiring you to answer a questionnaire and provide information about your means to pay the debt within 28 days [Enforcement of Judgments Act 1991 (SA) s 3A and Uniform Civil Rules 2020 r 203.3A].

-If you are able to negotiate a payment arrangement, this can be lodged with the court to make the order using a Form 142 Consent Order for Payment [Uniform Civil Rules r 203.5].
+If you can negotiate a payment arrangement, this can be lodged with the court to make the order using a Consent to Order for Payment (Form 142) [Uniform Civil Rules 2020 r 203.5].

 If no payment arrangement is negotiated, the creditor can lodge an Application to Enforce Form 141 in the usual manner.